Olivierah/DesignPatterns/README.md

 ###### NOTE:
 All examples represent a progression of a budget system using appropriate Design Patterns for each situation.

 Each enumerated folder contains a Design Pattern type.
-Just choose one to get started and learn!
+Just choose one to get started!
 I hope I can help =)

 ###### Just in case: